eliemichel/LearnWebGPU/basic-3d-rendering/hello-triangle.md

 ```
 ````

 What is a bit verbose is the configuration of the **render pipeline**, and the creation of **shaders**.
-This is done only once when initializing the application.
+Luckily, we already introduced a lot of key concepts in chapter [*Our first shader*](../getting-started/our-first-shader.md), the main new element here is the render pipeline

 Render Pipeline
 ---------------

 In order to achieve high performance real-time 3D rendering, the GPU processes shapes through a predefined pipeline.
-The pipeline itself is **always the same** (it is generally burnt into the physical architecture of the hardware), but we can **configure** it in many ways.
+The pipeline itself is **always the same** (it is generally built into the physical architecture of the hardware), but we can **configure** it in many ways.
 To do so, WebGPU provides a *Render Pipeline* object.

 ```{note}
 If you are familiar with OpenGL, you can see WebGPU's render pipeline as a memorized value for all the stateful functions that configure the rendering pipeline.